typosquatter/ail-typo-squatting/README.md

   -addns, --adddynamicdns
                         Add dynamic dns at the end of the domain -ns, --numeralswap    Change a numbers to words and vice versa.
-Ex: circlone.lu, circl1.lu
+Ex: circlone.lu, circl1.lu -combo                Combine multiple algo on a domain name -ca, --catchall       Combine with -dnsr.
+Generate a random string in front of the domain.
 ```

 # Usage example